melleevinn/EmpoweringTheNation/README.md

-Empowering The Nation Kotlin App and Html Website
+Empowering The Nation Html Website

 ## Project Description
 A platform designed to empower individuals by offering a range of online courses through a responsive website and an intuitive Android app.